asokoloff/django-object-permissions/README.md

 * Permissions can be assigned and queried by simple, uniform functions and methods (see below).

-* The power of this sytems is its ability to figure out inherited permissions.
-Rather than trying to store and manage information about all possible relationships between parties and permissionable objects, the system makes use of hierarchical relationships within the data.
-Parties can be organized into groups, or groups of groups.
-Likewise, permissionable objects can inherit permissions from parent objects.
+* The power of this sytem is found in its ability to derive granular permissions (i.e. for a given party over an object or objects) using inherited attributes.
+A party can inherit priveleges from the groups that it belongs to, and groups can belong to (and inherit from) other groups.
+Likewise, objects can be subject to a permission that was assigned to its parent objects.
+The system uses foreign key relationships to determine inheritance between objects, and the attributes are inherited recursively to any depth.
+Using inheritance, the system can derive an "access control matrix" between all objects and parties from relatively few direct permission assignment.

 The design here differs from the system found in OpenACS in some important ways.